 Start off by going into the "gameoflife-default" configuration screen again.
-Click on "Add build step", and add a new build step to "Invoke top level Maven targets" (see Figure 2-25).
+Click on "Add build step", and add a new build step to "Invoke top level Maven targets" (see Figure 2.25, "Adding a new build step and report to generate Javadoc").
 In the Goals field, place javadoc:javadoc-this will tell Maven to generate the Javadoc documentation.